-The threats from climate change today are unprecedented.
-Yet many of us fail to take action because we feel too overwhelmed.
-Or we stay numb and do nothing.
-If we do act, often it’s to avoid our feelings altogether.
+The world is facing unprecedented challenges – from the global health crisis and climate change to racial injustice and political uncertainty.
+And yet many of us fail to take action because we feel too overwhelmed.
+Our actions feel insignificant, we’re not sure where to start, or we feel genuinely scared to give up anything.
 All limit our capacity to make positive change in the world.

 “We need to address all of our emotions about the climate crisis, not only for our mental wellbeing but also to remove roadblocks to action.
 If we can’t look at how climate change makes us feel—along with the dilemmas and difficult choices we face—we can’t solve it.”